pwrac/9-sweeper/README.md

 # PYSWEEPER
 A remake of Minesweeper with python and tkinter as my final project in CS120: Intro to Programming

-For those who would like to see the demonstration video, you can [click here.](https://youtu.be/eMJbrBsLklQ)

 ## Screenshots
 Below are screenshots of the game with different inputs on difficulty